gjuliao/morse_code/README.md

 ## ❓ FAQ <a name="faq"></a>

-> Add at least 2 questions new developers would ask when they decide to use your project.

-- **[what is ruby]**
+- **What is ruby?**

-  - [A dynamic, open source programming language with a focus on simplicity and productivity.
-It has an elegant syntax that is natural to read and easy to write.]
+  - A dynamic, open source programming language with a focus on simplicity and productivity.
+It has an elegant syntax that is natural to read and easy to write.

-- **[What is Morse code]**
+- **What is Morse code?**

-  - [ is a method used in telecommunication to encode text characters as standardized sequences of two different signal durations, called dots and dashes, or dits and dahs.]
+  - It is a method used in telecommunication to encode text characters as standardized sequences of two different signal durations, called dots and dashes, or dits and dahs.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>